DBCobra/CobraBench/README.md

 Run Cobra bench with PostgreSQL (multiple machines)
 ---

-This section introduces how to run experiments with PostgreSQL on multiple machines using Cobra's auto-scripts.
+This section describes how to run experiments with PostgreSQL on multiple machines using Cobra's auto-scripts.
 Running them requires at least two machines: one for clients and one for the database.

 **Note**: running the auto-scripts will create temporary files under the home folder of clients' machines.